RobbieHember/fcgadgets/README.md

 * Support complex policy decisions in land resource management
 <br>
 <br>
-**fcgadgets** is written in the Python programming language, benefitting from integrated libraries for simulation modelling, geographical information systems, data analytics, and application deployment (Downey, 2017).
+The **fcgadgets** repository was written in the Python programming language, benefitting from integrated libraries for simulation modelling, geographical information systems, data analytics, and application deployment (Downey, 2017).
 <br>
-<br>
-**fcgadgets** was designed for a community who conducts forest carbon modelling full time.
+The **fcgadgets** repository was designed for a community that conducts forest carbon modelling full time.
 Users must be fluent in the Python language.
 Trying to apply fcgadgets without assistance is not advised.
 That said, it is relatively straightforward to set up small projects that demonstrate dynamics for a single site.
+<br>
 <br>
 ## PLUG-AND-PLAY MODULARITY
 The repository allows for comprehensive representation of processes and new science by connecting a constellation of supporting modules.